NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: NTN-based Positioning Case Studies for 6G

 \subsection{Single LEO Positioning}

-Fig.~\ref{fig:comb_sysmodel}(a) presents the system model for single LEO-based positioning, where a LEO is positioned at a 600 km orbit.
+Fig.~\ref{fig:comb_sysmodel}(a) presents the system model for single LEO-based positioning, where a LEO is positioned at a 600km orbit.
 The UEs are distributed within the 3dB beam-width of the LEO antenna pattern which is referred to as the coverage area.
 For simulation, we only consider the center beam of the satellite, i.e., when the beam center is at (or near) the nadir of the satellite.
 The line-of-sight (LOS) probability, shadowing, and path loss for each link are determined by link distance and LEO elevation angle.
 A UE located at the center of the coverage area corresponds to an elevation angle of $90^\circ$ and a bore-sight angle of the beam pattern which is $0^\circ$.
 We define measurement time as the length of the time window to collect RTT measurements for a single UE at different LEO positions which serve as virtual anchors.
 The mean PEB is obtained by averaging PEB across all the UEs dropped inside the satellite coverage.
 For simulation, we considered the orbital velocity of $\sim7.6$km/s and the S-band (2GHz carrier frequency) with 10MHz DL and UL bandwidth.
 Furthermore, we have accounted for the PRS processing gain due to its wideband allocation.
 With a 10MHz bandwidth and assuming 15KHz sub-carrier spacing, the PRS signal can be sent on a maximum of 600 subcarriers, resulting in approximately 28dB gain.

 Fig.~\ref{fig:singleleoboxplot} presents the box plot of the PEB or position error values, obtained using single LEO RTT measurements for various measurement times.
 The trend in PEB suggests that longer measurement times result in more accurate position estimates because of more LEO position diversity.
-This result illustrates that a single satellite RTT is enough to satisfy the requirement of 10 km positioning accuracy for network location verification.
-It is important to note that there is a significant difference between the mean and median PEB values.
-This indicates that for certain users, the positioning accuracy is far worse than the central tendency.
-These users are located near the satellite orbit and observe worse GDOP.
+This result illustrates that a single satellite RTT is enough to satisfy the requirement of 10km positioning accuracy for network location verification.
+The significant difference between the mean and median PEB values indicates that for certain users, located near the satellite orbit and observe worse GDOP, the positioning accuracy is far worse than the central tendency.
 Although it is not clear how to handle such users if single LEO positioning is used in step 6 (Fig.~\ref{fig:5gposarchitecture}(b)), this makes a strong case for multi-LEO positioning, which we discuss next.